 Each grant recipient must maintain a separate Gaming Account held in British Columbia, specified in the organization's full name, for the exclusive purpose of receiving, holding and disbursing gaming funds, including any gaming funds received through licensed gaming, Community Gaming Grants or gaming fund donations from Service Clubs.
 Non-gaming funds must not be deposited into the Gaming Account.

-Recipients must also obtain cheques for the organization's Gaming Account which are printed with the organization's full name and the words "Gaming Account."
-New applicants must open their Gaming Account and obtain cheques before applying.
+The Community Gaming Grant program is transitioning to a new application platform, in 2025.
+The Direct Deposit Application form (FIN 312) is the new method for providing Gaming Account details, for the purpose of depositing grant funds.
+Gaming Account information will be transferred to the new system for returning applicants, who received a grant between April 1, 2024, and March 31, 2025.
+All other applicants must attach a Direct Deposit Application form to their application.
+New applicants must open their Gaming Account, and complete this form, prior to applying.